RandomArray/MailProbe/README.md

 - IMAP: 143 / 993
 - POP3: 110 / 995
 - SMTP: 25 / 465 / 587

+Note: for safety, legacy plaintext ports (IMAP:143, POP3:110, SMTP:25) are not probed by default — use `--test-insecure-ports` to include them in the scan.
 - Timeout-controlled TCP probing
 - STARTTLS verification